Recent Water Damage Posts

 For extra protection from heavy runoff, you may want to consider getting a waterproofing membrane applied to the exterior of your foundation.
 This involves excavation next to your foundation to ensure that the application covers the whole foundation sides.
 Once cured, the membrane forms a seamless waterproof barrier on your foundation.

-SERVPRO of Lake Elsinore Uses Cutting Edge Technologies!
+SERVPRO of Lake Elsinore / Perris Uses Cutting Edge Technologies!

 Use of the infrared camera to detect moisture in the walls and flooring of the bathroom in this loss.